NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/compilers.rst.txt

 Information on the available modules
 ------------------------------------

-Finding out which modules (and hence which compilers, libraries and software) are available on the system is performed using the ``module avail`` command:
+Finding out which modules (and hence which compilers, libraries, and software) are available on the system is done with the following command:

 ::